reactioncommerce/docs/how-tos/add-collections-from-plugin.md

 The example above will make `context.collections.MyCustomCollection` available in all query and mutation functions, and all functions that receive `context`, such as startup functions.
 Note that usually MongoDB will not actually create the collection until the first time you insert into it.

-If you need to ensure indexes on any fields in your collection, see the next section.

 ## Ensure MongoDB collection indexes from a plugin

 You can add indexes for your MongoDB collection in the same place you define your collection, the `collections` object of your `registerPlugin` call: